-As a UBC student, you’re expected to have excellent reading, writing, and speaking skills in English – regardless of your first language or citizenship.
+As a UBC student, you’ll need to have reading, writing, and speaking skills in English, regardless of your first language or citizenship.
 To ensure you develop those skills, all UBC undergraduate students are required to earn between three and six credits of writing, communication, or English.

 Is this the same thing as the English Language Admission Standard?

 What are my first-year writing, communication, or English requirements?

-To check how many credits you must complete and which courses will fulfill your degree requirements, please refer to the undergraduate degree requirements for your faculty on the Okanagan or Vancouver campus.
+To check how many credits you must complete and which courses will fulfill your degree requirements, please refer to the undergraduate degree requirements for your Faculty at UBC Okanagan or UBC Vancouver.

 What is the first-year English course entry requirement?

-First-year English courses on the Vancouver campus do not have any pre-requisites.
+First-year English courses for UBC Vancouver do not have any prerequisites.